epmd-edp/reconciler/README.md

 - _<platform_type> - a platform type that can be "kubernetes" or "openshift"_.

--_<db_host> - a hostname of database.
+- _<db_host> - a hostname of database.
 If it is deployed in the edp-deploy project then it will be as follows: "edp-install-wizard-db.edp-deploy"._

 * Check the <edp_deploy_project> namespace that should be in a pending state of creating a secret by indicating the following message: "Error: secrets "db-admin-console" not found".
 Such notification is a normal flow and it will be fixed during the EDP installation.